O-xix/PlayerDataManager_phpMyAdmin/README.md

 # Player Data Manager – Database Systems Project (CSS 475)

 This repository contains the design and implementation of the **Player Data Manager**, a conceptual database application created in a 5-person team for **CSS 475 (Database Systems)** at the University of Washington Bothell.
+It is also currently deployed on the University's servers at https://students.washington.edu/snl9/index.php.

 ## 📖 Project Overview
 The **Player Data Manager** is a relational database designed to track and analyze **character builds, items, and game statistics** across different games.
 While our sample dataset focused on **Destiny** and **Destiny 2**, the system was designed to be extensible to other games.